 Dr. Sarah Feldner

 Dr. Sarah Feldner is the dean of the J. William and Mary Diederich College of Communication.
-A professor of communication studies, she most recently served as associate dean for graduate studies and research in the college.
+A professor of communication studies, she previously served as associate dean for graduate studies and research in the college.

-Feldner has also served as the director of the Marquette Core Curriculum until 2018.
-Previously, she worked on the Core of Common Studies Review Committee for six years and helped lead the Core Revision Facilitation Group.
-Additionally, Feldner chaired the University Board of Undergraduate Studies, has worked closely with the Center for Teaching and Learning, and participated in several faculty programs with the Office of Mission and Ministry.
+Since joining Marquette’s faculty in 2002, Feldner has developed a depth of institutional knowledge that she uses in service to its community through leadership and committee work as well as supporting interdisciplinary partnerships across campus.
+Feldner oversaw the Marquette Core Curriculum as its director after working on the Core of Common Studies Review Committee as well as leading the Core Revision Facilitation Group.
+Additionally, Feldner has chaired the University Board of Undergraduate Studies, worked closely with the Center for Teaching and Learning, and participated in faculty programming through the Office of Mission and Ministry.

-Feldner, whose research focuses on organizational communication, mission and identity, earned a bachelor’s degree summa cum laude in communication from the University of Kentucky, a master’s in speech communication from Indiana University and a Ph.D. in organizational communication from Purdue University.
+As a researcher, Feldner focuses on corporate communication, organizational communication, mission, and identity.
+She earned a bachelor’s degree summa cum laude from the University of Kentucky, a master of arts degree from Indiana University, and a Ph.D. in organizational communication from Purdue University.